 - Enter Competitions

 Completing stages 1 and 2 are discussed here :

 Access to OpenTrack

-- On seeing the BMAF OpenTrack home page, Click Login/Signup (again near top right)
+- On the BMAF OpenTrack home page, Click Login/Signup on the top right of the page.

 Existing members who have previously provided their email address :